metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 # Motivation

+The primary motivation is to create a clear, interoperable standard for **distributed BLS12-381 key generation**, intended to become native functionality integrated directly into Ethereum's consensus clients.
+While this specification is general-purpose and valuable for any system requiring threshold BLS signatures, its immediate and most pressing application is to enhance the resilience, security, and fault tolerance of **Ethereum staking**.

-The primary motivation behind creating a standard specification for Distributed Key Generation (DKG) for Ethereum is to enhance resilience, security, interoperability, and fault tolerance across various staking setups.
-Existing distributed validator technology (DVT) implementations often focus on specific use cases, typically within liquid staking protocols.
-This open specification generalizes the benefits of distributed key management, benefiting a broader audience including:
+Existing Distributed Validator Technology (DVT) implementations often use proprietary DKG methods tailored to specific use cases, typically within liquid staking protocols.
+This open specification generalizes the benefits of distributed key management for a broader audience, including:

-* **1. Solo stakers**
+* **Solo stakers**

   Solo stakers managing their own validator nodes benefit from increased resilience.
 By distributing key shares, they mitigate single points of failure, reducing the risk of downtime or slashing due to infrastructure issues or security incidents.

-* **2. Professional node operators**
+* **Professional node operators**

   Professional and institutional node operators face unique operational risks that distributed key generation effectively mitigates: